 Contact Organizer to Volunteer.

-The populaire route begins with a tour of Fairmont Park landmarks including the Horticultural Center and the Shofuso Japanese House and Garden before picking up the IWD loop out through the suburbs, including rural Evansburg State Park and the interesting town of Ambler.
-You will visit Laurel Hill Cemetary, Strawberry Mansion, and more before returning to finish at the Chamounix Mansion on the west side of the river.
+The populaire begins with a tour of Fairmont Park landmarks including the Horticultural Center and the Shofuso Japanese House and Garden before picking up the Schuylkill River Trail.
+We take the Wissahickon Creek trail and Forbidden Drive, one of the nicest urban trails in the country, to then turn North West into the suburbs.
+Soon surprisingly rural areas are reached, featuring Evansburg State Park.
+The returning route passes the interesting town of Ambler with the final approach via the Schuylkill River Trail.
+You'll need to cross the Falls Bridge and climb one last hill before returning to finish at the Chamounix Mansion on the west side of the river.
 At the finish you will have time and space to share tales of your epic adventure and get a better sense for the camaradie that is the sport of randonneuring (as best we can manage in these pandemic physical distancing times).
 If you hang around long enough you might be able to cheer for the returning brevet riders.

 This populaire is open to all RUSA members.